cheerans/Microservices-Architecture/README.md

 Good Luck and spend time and code slow.
 It is not the size of the docker ship, it is the motion in the ocean
 - Santhosh

+## Contribute

+* Fork the project
+* Create a feature branch based on the 'master' branch
+* Create a PR and feel proud.

+## License

+react-native-piwik is released under the MIT license, see [LICENSE](https://github.com/BonifyByForteil/react-native-piwik/blob/master/LICENSE).

 `# Microservices Architecture`
 `# Microservices`